porcelli/bc-git-integration-push/README.md

  - GitLab Groups: add support to create projects under specific GitLab groups and subgroups.
  - GitHub Organizations: add support to create repositories under specific GitHub Organizations.

-## New Integrations:
- - GitHub Enterprise
- - GitLab
- - GitLab Enterprise

-## New Features
- - Configuration file template auto generation : Generating template config file ~/.gitremote
- - Configuraiton check: check for mandatory parameters in config file
- - Ignore pushing: ignore pushing projects with project name matching patterns defined in ignore parameter in config file.
- - Token authentication: add support to use token for both gitlab and github
- - Descriptive messages: add some output messages to instruct users, and provide info.

 ## How to build

 Clone this repository and build it locally, for this you need `Git`, `Maven` and `JDK 8`.